grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 # NP completeness (4)

 But, given a solution, determining if it is correct is very easy.
-We just fill in the trues and values and evaluate all
+We just fill in the trues and falses and evaluate all the operators.
+This takes linear time in the number of operands.

+So on a non-deterministic turing machine, SAT is in NP.
+It has a polynomial time solution if we have the ability to try every combination at the same time.

+Okay, SAT is in NP.
+But why would we care?

+---

+# Everything in NP can be reduced to SAT

+The Cook-Levin theorem, named after Stephen Cook and Leonid Levin, a Soviet (at the time) computer scientist who independently discovered the same things as Stephen Cook, states:

+*Any problem in NP can be many-to-one reduced to SAT in polyomial time*

+In other words, $\forall X \in \mathrm{NP}, X \le \mathrm{SAT}$

+Why?
+What's so special about boolean satisfiability?

+---

+# The SAT reduction

+Imagine we have a SAT solver.
+SAT solvers are not things that only exist in theory: [people compete every year to make the fastest one](https://satcompetition.github.io/).

+We can give a boolean expression to our SAT solver, and it will tell us whether it has a solution or not.
+In practice, it will also tell us the solution, but to be strictly a decider, it is only required to output "yes" or "no".

+Cook and Levin's goal was to convert *any* decision problem in NP into a SAT problem.
+For a problem to be in NP, there must exist a Turing Machine (deterministic or not) that solves it in polynomial time.

+So we must assume that machine exists, and convert it into a SAT problem somehow.

+---

 ---